bclindner/ivory/README.md

 ## Installation Guide

-This installation guide assumes you know your way around a Linux terminal and maybe a little bit about common tech like Python and JSON formatting.
+This installation guide assumes you know your way around a Linux terminal, have Python and Git installed, and maybe a little bit about common tech like Python and JSON formatting.

 ### Installing